November 27, 2024

 Replenishment Cycle

-The replenishment cycle is the process in which inventory is resupplied.
-Demand planning requires implementing an efficient replenishment cycle to ensure that inventory is where you need it when you need it.
+The replenishment cycle is the process and timeline in which inventory is restocked.
+Demand planning requires implementing an efficient replenishment cycle to ensure that inventory is restocked at the right time and in the right quantities.

 Risk Assessment

-Risk assessment is the process of gathering information in order to identify potential factors that may have a negative impact on demand for your company’s products.
+Risk assessment is the process of gathering information to identify potential factors that may hurt demand for your company’s products.
 This is useful information for demand planners when deciding how much inventory to order.

 Statistical Algorithms